VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. Test 12: Edited details are correctly updated in the address book.
-2.
+2. Test 13:  Verify how the system behaves when trying to edit a contact that does not exist in the address book.
-3. Verify how the system behaves when trying to edit a contact that does not exist in the address book.
+3.
 4. Verify how the system behaves when trying to edit a contact with invalid or incomplete information.

 ---